PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 This was introduced in [PEP 342](http://legacy.python.org/dev/peps/pep-0342/), where the idea of coroutines appeared for the first time.
 This PEP extended the functionality of generators presented in the first example with possibility to send values to the generators.
-So basically any function having `yield` statement in it's body is actually a generator.
+So basically any function having `yield` statement in its body is actually a generator.
 Meaning it's not gonna to execute, instead it'll return a generator object, which provides the following operations:
 * `next()` - advance code to `yield` statement and emit value, if such was